heroku/devcenter-java-web-worker/README.md

 The example application also configures an error handler and shutdown hook for completeness.

-Finally the listener container is starter, which will stay alive until the JVM is shutdown:
+Finally the listener container is started, which will stay alive until the JVM is shutdown:

+    :::java
     listenerContainer.start();